-- reviewing and recommending to the Board for approval, annual corporate goals and objectives relevant to the compensation of our chief executive officer and reviewing and approving other executive officers and senior management; - evaluating and approving, or recommending to the Board for approval, the performance of the Company in light of such corporate goals and objectives and determining and approving, or in the case of our chief executive officer, reviewing and recommending to the Board for approval, the compensation of our executive officers and certain other members of senior management, as appropriate; - · reviewing and recommending to the Board the compensation of our directors; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee: - conducting the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; and - administering our equity compensation plans, pension and profit-sharing plans, deferred compensation plans and other similar plan and programs.
+- reviewing and recommending to the Board for approval, annual corporate goals and objectives relevant to the compensation of our chief executive officer and reviewing and approving other executive officers and senior management; - evaluating and approving, or recommending to the Board for approval, the performance of the Company in light of such corporate goals and objectives and determining and approving, or in the case of our chief executive officer, reviewing and recommending to the Board for approval, the compensation of our executive officers and certain other members of senior management, as appropriate; - · reviewing and recommending to the Board the compensation of our directors; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee;

+- conducting the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; and - administering our equity compensation plans, pension and profit-sharing plans, deferred compensation plans and other similar plan and programs.

-Our Compensation Committee consists of Debra Liebert, Richard Pasternak and Paul Truex.
+Our Compensation Committee consists of Debra Liebert, Richard Pasternak and Michael Tomsicek.
+Paul Truex was a member of our Compensation Committee until he chose not to stand for reelection in connection with our 2022 annual meeting shareholders.
 Our Board has determined that all members are independent under the Nasdaq Listing Rules and are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The chair of our Compensation Committee is Debra Liebert.
-The Compensation Committee met five times during 2020.
+The Compensation Committee met four times during 2022, of which three were regularly-scheduled meetings.

 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with our Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
-In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
-In particular, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including authority to approve the consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after assessing the independence of such pe
+In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee consultants to appropriate in the performance of its duties.
+The Compensation Committee has direct responsibility for the oversight of the work of any consultants to assist in its evaluation of executive and director compensation, including authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, the Compensation committee, and consultant, legal counsel or other adviser to advisers, only after assessing the independence of such person in accordance with SEC and Nasdaq requirements that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.